Password Authentication for Amazon RDS and S3

 Once available, you can see the hostname of the instance under Endpoint > Address.

-This is the hostname you will use to connect to the instance, subsequently referred to as «database-hostname».
+This is the hostname you use to connect to the instance, referred to as «database-hostname».

 Add the following configuration snippet to your Helm values file: